Sudneo/spotify-cmd-go/README.md

 ![Paused](paused.png)

 Note that the script trims or pads the output to a fixed amount of characters, that together with a monospace font produce the result of a fixed width polybar block.

+## Why in GO ##

+Previously I have used Python and I was not happy with performances, I noticed quite often the script running from process list.
+Moreover, having a simple binary already compiled that does not require any other dependency is extremely convenient in my opinion.